Frequently Asked Questions

-Yes, students can connect a personal computer, tablet and/or smartphone to the School’s network and access the Internet from their rooms or house common areas; they may also access the Internet through School computers located in house common areas.
+Yes, students can connect a personal computer, tablet and/or smartphone to the School’s network and access the Internet from their rooms or house common areas.

 How can my child connect a computer or mobile device to the Milton network?

 Computers running a supported operating system can connect to Milton’s wireless or wired network.
-Supported operating systems include Windows (version 7 or higher), MacOS (10.7 or higher) and Chrome.
+Supported operating systems include Windows (version 10 or higher), MacOS (Big Sur OS 11 or higher) and Chrome.
 Handheld devices can connect to Milton’s encrypted (Milton) wireless network.
 Members of Milton’s Academy Technology Services (ATS) will be available at check-in during the opening of school to assist you and your child.
 Your children should bring their personal devices to the scheduled ATS opening of school sessions.

 What networked services does the School provide?

-The School uses Google Apps for Education and Schoology.
+The School uses Google’s Workplace suite and Schoology.
 Faculty, staff and students receive personal email accounts through Google’s Gmail service, and cloud-based file storage through Google’s Drive service.
 Schoology is the School’s learning management system through which students access homework and other information related to their coursework.
-Course information, library resources and student work are accessible through our website, www.milton.edu.
+Course information, library resources and student work are accessible through our website, www.www.milton.edu.

 How can my day student access services on the network from home?